 Key man insurance is a type of insurance policy designed to protect business interests from the financial loss of a key person who owns or leads the company.
 Key person insurance covers the loss of income or expenses resulting when a key member of a business dies or becomes disabled.
 It may include life insurance, disability, or a combination of both.

 Key man life insurance is purchased by a business with a contract term that should be long enough to extend through the duration of the key person’s usefulness to the business.
 Key man insurance covers potential financial losses to the business as a result of losing a key person to death or disability.

 A key person or key employee is someone who:

 - Brings in a large percentage of profits or revenues for the business.

 - Provides special knowledge or talent to the business (e.g., an employee who develops a patentable product for the business).

 If you purchase key man insurance, your business will receive a payout if the key person identified in the policy dies or becomes disabled.
 This can help your business continue to thrive in the face of a difficult transition.
-Sometimes, SBA lenders or banks may also require a business to take out a key man insurance policy before it can obtain a business loan.

 Key Man Life Insurance Exclusions